wikiwi/reassemble/README.md

 [![Coverage Widget]][coverage]

 ## reassemble vs recompose

 In many cases _reassemble_ is  a drop-in replacement for [_recompose_](https://github.com/acdlite/recompose).
 Conceptually both projects differ in such way that _recompose_ uses HOCs as their building blocks, whereas _reassemble_ uses _Composables_ which are just a collection of callbacks.
 Most noticeably using _reassemble_ only results in a single Higher-Order-Component and thus has a significant higher performance.
 It also solves the problem of [Dev Tools Ballooning](https://cloud.githubusercontent.com/assets/5077042/12974970/4c6b7d3a-d0c9-11e5-9b92-9cee3b015f8c.png) which is an issue in _recompose_.

+## Using recompose together with reassemble

+Both projects are not mutual exclusive but _reassemble_ can be used perfectly together with _recompose_.
+In the end _reassemble_ just produces a Higher-Order-Component that fits in nicely with the composition tools of _recompose_.

 ## Performance